unverbuggt/mkdocs-encryptcontent-plugin/README.md

 > **NOTE** Adding a prefix to the title does not change the default navigation path !

-## Features
+# Features

 ### HighlightJS support

+> **Enable by default**

-If your theme use HighlightJS module to improve color, set `highlightjs: true` in your `mkdocs.yml`, to enable color reloading after decryption process.
+If HighlightJS module is detected in your theme to improve code color rendering, reload renderer after decryption process.
+If HighlightJS module is not correctly detected, you can force it by adding `hljs: True` on the plugin configuration or set False to disable detection.

 When enable the following part of the template is add to force reloading decrypted content.

 ```jinja